bethesirius/ChosunTruck/README.md

 <img src=http://russellsstewart.com/s/tensorbox/tensorbox_output.jpg></img>

 TensorBox is a simple framework for training neural networks to detect objects in images.
-Training requires a json file (see [here](http://russellsstewart.com/s/tensorbox/test_boxes.json), for example) of paths to images on disk and the corresponding object locations in each image.
+Training requires a json file (e.g. [here](http://russellsstewart.com/s/tensorbox/test_boxes.json)) containing a list of images and the bounding boxes in each image.
 The basic model implements the simple and robust GoogLeNet-OverFeat algorithm.
 We additionally provide an implementation of the
 [ReInspect](https://github.com/Russell91/ReInspect/)
 algorithm, reproducing state-of-the-art detection results on the highly occluded TUD crossing and brainwash datasets.

-Special thanks to [Brett Kuprel](http://stanford.edu/~kuprel/) of Sebastian Thrun's group for providing the initial code to hack into Google's pretrained ImageNet weights for finetuning.

 ## OverFeat Installation & Training
 First, [install TensorFlow from source or pip](https://www.tensorflow.org/versions/r0.7/get_started/os_setup.html#pip-installation)